k0nze/ultrazed_acp_example/README.md

 2. Next the source address, burst length, number of bursts, and the bram address will be send to [acp\_dummy\_v1\_0.v](./src/acp_dummy_1.0/hdl/acp_dummy_v1_0.v) slave registers.
 3. Afterwards the `read_data` bit will be set in the AXI slave register `slv_reg1`.
 This tells the AXI master to initialize a read burst from the DDR to the BRAM.
 4. As long an AXI transaction is in progress (which can be composed out of several consecutive bursts) the `axi_bus_ready` bit of the AXI slave register `slv_reg0` is set to `0`.
 The testbench polls this bit over the AXI-Lite bus until it is `1`.
-5. When the `axi_bus_ready` bit `1` the AXI read transaction is finished.
+5. When the `axi_bus_ready` bit is `1` the AXI read transaction is finished.
 The testbench sets the `clear_interrupts` bit to `1` to acknowledge that the transaction is finished this will also unset the bits which indicate that a read or write is finished or in progress.
 6. When the read transaction is finished and acknowledged the target address, burst length, number of bursts, and the bram address for a write transaction will be send to [acp\_dummy\_v1\_0.v](./src/acp_dummy_1.0/hdl/acp_dummy_v1_0.v) slave registers.
 7. Afterwards the `write_data` bit will be set in the AXI slave register `slv_reg1`.
 This tells the AXI master to initialize a write burst from the BRAM to the DDR.
 8. Again the `axi_bus_ready` bit is set to `0` as long the AXI transaction is not finished.